• Active learning is at the heart of everything we do.

 • Social Studies

-The fourth grade social studies program is academically rigorous and highly interactive.
-Students explore the original 13 colonies in the 1700’s through the 1800’s through journal writing, technology and simulation games, performing arts, and experiential activities in the Imagination Space.
-Students continue to develop their research skills using primary and secondary resources, and as the year progresses, the research sources become more complex and note taking more detailed.
+The fourth grade social studies program is built around a both academically rigorous and highly interactive study of early American History, beginning with a study of the original 13 American colonies.
+Through the use of journal writing, technology, simulation games, performing arts, and experiential activities in the Innovation Center students develop their research skills using primary and secondary resources.
+As the year progresses, the research sources become more complex and note taking more detailed.
+Public speaking is intertwined into the curriculum as the students share what they learn throughout the year with their peers and families.
+A particular highlight is the Invention Fair that showcases the students’ project-based learning study of the Industrial Revolution.

 Rippowam Cisqua School